-The OfS has appointed Ipsos MORI to carry out this survey (NSS).
-For the purposes of the NSS, Ipsos MORI is acting as a 'data processor' on behalf of the OfS.
+The OfS has appointed Ipsos MORI to carry out this survey (NSS) and the NSS pilot 2022.
+For the purposes of the NSS and NSS pilot 2022, Ipsos MORI is acting as a 'data processor' on behalf of the OfS.
 The OfS has a data protection agreement in place with Ipsos MORI which includes measures for safeguarding your personal information.

-The OfS also has a data protection agreement in place with Texuna Technologies Ltd, the organisation that currently disseminates the results of the survey to universities and colleges and who receives parts of your survey data in a non-identifiable form.
+The OfS also has a data protection agreement in place with Texuna Technologies Ltd, the organisation that currently disseminates the results of the NSS to universities and colleges and who receives parts of your survey data in a non-identifiable form.
 The agreement provides the necessary protection under the law to safeguard students' information.

-The OfS may share student information, or parts of it, with the UK funding and regulatory bodies - DfENI, HEFCW and the SFC who also use the survey results in the exercise of their statutory functions.
+For the purposes of the NSS (but not the NSS pilot 2022), the OfS may share student information, or parts of it, with the UK funding and regulatory bodies - DfENI, HEFCW and the SFC - which also use the survey results in the exercise of their statutory functions.
+NSS pilot 2022 data is not being made publicly available and is not being shared with universities and colleges, or Students' Unions, Associations and Guilds.

 The OfS is committed to protecting your personal information and being clear about what information we hold about you and how we use it.
 Your personal information will be kept strictly confidential by all parties involved.
-It will be stored securely within the European Economic Area, and will not be transferred outside that territory without the explicit written consent of the OfS and then ensuring suitable safeguards compliant with the requirements of data protection legislation are in place (whether in accordance with GDPR Article 46 or LED Article 37) as determined by the OfS.
+It will be stored securely within the European Economic Area and will not be transferred outside that territory without the explicit written consent of the OfS and then ensuring appropriate safeguards compliant with the requirements of data protection legislation are in place (whether in accordance with GDPR Article 46 or LED Article 37) as determined by the OfS.
 In the event of a transfer outside of the European Economic Area, each record of text will only be identifiable internally to Ipsos MORI by a serial number.